wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ##### 146 Date of hearing

-*   When any party to the appeal notifies the Registrar of the High Court---
+*   When any party to the appeal notifies the Registrar of the High Court ---

     *   (a) that the notice of appeal has been served on all parties to the proceedings; and